erichlotto/play-music-lyrics-fetcher/README.md

  - Choose the "source" directory

 ---
 This is an ad-free extension.
-If you wish to support the development, my bitcoin wallet id is 1FwTyFASNkwKiRQJ1yVGaeRT3NqnsCp3SH
+If you wish to support the development, my bitcoin address is 1NiUwpF8BgoKqDtQn9quxFLimacTmSyZSq